oscar7447/loka/README.md

 We use Docker Compose to orchestrate the PostgreSQL and FastAPI services.
 The docker-compose.yml file defines these services and their dependencies.

 ### Setup Instructions
-1. Set the env variables needed
+1. Set the env variables needed in a .env file at the root of the project.

 `OPENAI_API_KEY="YOUR KEY"`